 Accurate and precise measuring is a basic need in the workshop, especially when making something.
 Of course, even in horology their are some who use the Imperial system (inches) and some who use metric.
 Watches are dominated by the metric system, but the ability to measure in both systems can be useful on occasion.

 The two basic tools for measuring are the caliper and the micrometer.
 The caliper is quick to use and can measure depths and inside diameters in addition to basic outside diameters.
 The Starrett 120AM-150 caliper is accurate to 0.02mm, and in some instances this is sufficient.
 For higher resolution measurement of outside diameters, a micrometer is needed.
-The metric micrometer shown below is a Starrett V230MXRL and is graduated to 0.002mm, at this level even specks of dust on the part or face of the micrometer will affect the measurement!
+The larger metric micrometer shown below is a Starrett V230MXRL (0-25mm) and is graduated to 0.002mm.
+A half-size micrometer (Starrett 232M, 0-13mm) can be handy for fitting into smaller spaces or provide more control when measuring small components.
 Also shown is a Mitutoyo micrometer (# 103-260) which measures in imperial units (down to 0.0001").

 I purchased the caliper above as part of the "Student Tool Set" S903MZ